sensei-hacker/inavwiki/Custom-mixes-for-exotic-setups.md

+# This page applies only to INAV versions older than 2.0

 iNav removed native support for various exotic and not often used frames on STM32F1 targets.
 This includes CC3D, Naze32 and Flip32.
 The reason for this is simple: limited flash size and very few people using them while in many cases they can be implemented using custom mixers.

 Removed mixer presets can not be selected in Configurator: on save it will be reverted to generic QuadX.